|Classification||Arts and Crafts|

-The both, the body and the lid of the box are brass-foiled (except the bottom part), and wide and thick gilt bronze rims are fitted all edges of the box with rivets.
+The body and the lid of the box are brass-foiled (except the bottom part), and the wide and thick gilt bronze rims are fitted all edges of the box with rivets.

 Inside the box, brocade (decorative colorful cloth) mounted all around, all others lost but one.

-There are metal washer on both sides of the box, with purple tie.
+There are metal washers on both sides of the box, with purple tie.

 The decorative boards are thin, with openwork and finely engraved lines.